3D Interaction Geometric Pre-training for Molecular Relational Learning: Methodology

 where $\texttt{sim}(\cdot, \cdot)$ represents cosine similarity, $\tau$ denotes the temperature hyperparameter, and $N_{\text{batch}}$ refers to the number of pairs within a batch.
-By training the 2D MRL model to output interaction representations that align with the 3D interaction geometry, the model can effectively learn the overall geometry of molecular interactions during the pre-training phase.
+By training the 2D MRL model to output interaction representations that align with the 3D interaction geometry, the model effectively learns the overall global geometry of molecular interactions during the pre-training phase.